This post is also available in: हिन्दी (Hindi)

 5. Grandmaster Garry Kasparov

+The next on our list of the most famous chess players is Garry Kasparov.
+He is one of the best chess player of all time.
 The 13th World Champion, Garry Kasparov was born in Baku, Azerbaijan, and by the age of seven was recognized as a chess prodigy.

 While still very young, he won both top-level junior and adult events, including two first-place ties at the USSR Championship as a teenager in the early 1980s.
 In 1985 he became the youngest-ever world champion, defeating Karpov at the age of 22.